TKomericki/Rhetos-wiki/Action-concept.md

 ### How to use an external class in an Action with dependency injection

+1. Implement the custom class that requests other dependency injection components as constructor parameters.
-1. Implement you class in a separate C# library project (dll).
+   For older applications that use DeployPackages, the class must be implemented in a separate C# library project (DLL).
 2. Register your class to the [Autofac](https://autofac.org/) dependency injection container
     * See example of how to register your plugin’s classes: <https://github.com/Rhetos/Rhetos/blob/master/CommonConcepts/Plugins/Rhetos.Dom.DefaultConcepts/AutofacModuleConfiguration.cs>
     * The singleton class should be registered to [Autofac](https://autofac.org/) container as a “SingleInstance” component.
 For other component registration options please refer to Autofac documentation: <https://autofaccn.readthedocs.io/en/latest/register/registration.html>